 Here’s a fun fact: the average person has about one teaspoon of sugar in their bloodstream at any given time.
 If your blood sugar levels rise too far above or below that one teaspoon, your pancreas releases hormones to keep the balance.

 When you have too much sugar in your blood, it leads to elevated blood glucose levels, also known as hyperglycemia.
-It can happen after a meal or if someone has diabetes.
-Things like excessive thirst, fatigue, and blurred vision are often symptoms, leading to severe complications like ketoacidosis if left untreated.
+A high-carb or sugar-heavy meal can lead to instances of postprandial hyperglycemia.

-It’s important to note that there is no one-size-fits-all answer to this question.
-Typical blood glucose levels can vary depending on age, weight, and activity level.
-Stress, illness, and certain medications can also affect your blood sugar levels—everything from a heart attack to a new weight loss goal can impact them.
-So if you're wondering what average blood glucose levels look like for you, it's best to talk to a healthcare provider.
+Stress, illness, some medical conditions, and even certain medications can also affect your blood sugar levels—everything from a heart attack to a new weight loss goal can impact them.
+So if you're wondering what normal blood glucose levels look like for you, it's best to talk to a healthcare provider.

 But a fasting blood glucose level near 100 mg/dL isn’t always ideal.
 Research shows that people with fasting blood glucose levels consistently between 91-99 mg/dL are more likely to develop diabetes.